-There are buses which ply to the resort from Innsbruck and Salzburg airports listed above.
+There are public transport which ply from Innsbruck and Salzburg airports.
 However, if you are looking at using public transport be aware that there will be necessary changes.
-These two airports also connect the resort by train and these journeys take a little more than 2 hours.
-Train options from other airports are available too but some of them are quite lengthy.

 While many people do use the public transport listed above they can sometimes be time consuming like some train journeys from airports not listed above may take up a long time to reach the resort.
 You are much better off booking an airport transfer from the airport where you land.
 You will benefit from a shorter journey time and a direct route.
 You also get the added bonus of travelling in comfort, and of a guaranteed journey that is pre-booked.
 Airport transfers are also the most cost-effective method of getting to this beautiful ski resort.